Next ArticleQuestions to Ask When Renting an Apartment

 Speaking of moving trucks, renting a moving vehicle is another popular option.
 You can rent various sizes of trucks, vans, or trailers for any distance.
 Moving trucks are great for both cross-country and cross-town moves.

 For smaller moves, you can schedule a guy with a truck to come and pick up your things.
-Starting in late 2019, we are offering moving as a service.
+There are plenty of services out there that can help with moving.

 Another viable option is a moving company.
 Although more expensive, you can have your entire home moved from one place to the next without doing the heavy lifting yourself.

 The last option is the DIY method.
 If you (or any friends and family) have a truck and/or trailer, plan on moving yourself.
 This method is most useful for short distance moves, but it all depends on how much stuff you have.
 Ask your friends and family if they would be willing to help (but make sure you promise pizza).